vladimirlishchuk/woa-oaktree/guide/dualboot.md

 ### Prerequisites

-No dualboot on the oak tree
+> No dualboot on the oak tree sorry

 ## Finished!